 Christmas is a complete sensory experience, music is really important and we involve local choirs and musicians as well as our own skilled piano volunteers.

 In the central hall we sometimes recreate the annual servants’ ball, when a piano and fiddle were played, so sound is very important.
 Having real foliage also helps awaken the senses.

 It’s really difficult to choose a favourite room at Christmas, they all look beautiful.
 I think the Saloon with the lights glittering off the gold walls and the piano playing is one of my favourites but I also love the Tea Room which is a very intimate space.

 The house really comes alive at Christmas, it has a real warmth.
 All our lovely volunteers who help out all year round love Christmas and it makes for a joyous atmosphere.

 How do visitors react to the Christmas experience at Polesden Lacey?

 Visitors have commented that it’s not Christmas for them until they‘ve come to see Polesden Lacey decorated for the festive season.
 I think it is wonderful to have become part of people’s Christmas traditions.

-As well as seeing the house dressed for Christmas our younger visitors also enjoy encountering our wandering Father Christmas and having a horse and carriage ride.
-The horses like to pretend they're reindeer but we don't say anything about it.
+As well as seeing the house dressed for Christmas our younger visitors also enjoy our family trails and having a horse and carriage ride.
+The horses are even dressed as reindeer.

 What would visitors be surprised to know about the Christmas preparations?

-They might be surprised by the logistics involved in our Christmas preparations and how carefully we weigh up what we do in terms of the presentation of the house but also to ensure we minimise the impact on our precious collections.
-All visitor donations go towards unlocking more of the wonderful rooms that Maggie Greville, her guests and staff used to inhabit, for our visitors to explore.
+They might be surprised by the logistics involved in our Christmas preparations and how carefully we weigh up what we do in terms of the presentation of the house but also to ensure we safeguard the precious collections.
+All visitor donations go towards unlocking more of the wonderful rooms that Margaret Greville, her guests and staff used to inhabit, for our visitors to explore.